7 Deploying Data Science Projects

 For more complex or production-level deployments, cloud platforms offer greater flexibility and scalability:

-Best for: Containerized applications that need to scale Setup complexity: Medium to high Cost: Pay-per-use with generous free tier Limitations: Requires Docker knowledge
+Best for: Containerised applications that need to scale Setup complexity: Medium to high Cost: Pay-per-use with generous free tier Limitations: Requires Docker knowledge

 Deployment steps: